Guidelines for contributing, including adding new content or editing existing materials.

 Enter your tutorial content here.

-- Alpha: the tutorial is in the early stages of development.
-Its content may be incomplete, untested, and subject to significant changes.
+- Alpha: early-stage development.
+Content may be incomplete, untested, and subject to significant changes.
 This status typically applies until a complete first draft is available.

-- Beta: the tutorial is in the testing phase, being reviewed and taught by other instructors.
+- Beta: actively tested and reviewed.
 Feedback from pilot workshops is actively incorporated, and further revisions are likely.

-- Stable: the tutorial is considered complete, reliable, and well-maintained.
-Only minor updates are expected, with no major changes anticipated.
+- Stable: complete, reliable, and well-maintained tutorial.
+Only minor updates are expected.

 - Deprecated: the tutorial is no longer maintained and may be removed in the future.

-zenodo_link: link to the input data for the tutorial on Zenodo.follow_up_training: a list of resources that the reader of the material could follow at the end of the tutorial.For additional information that could be included in the tutorial metadata, please refer to the GTN tutorial.
+zenodo_link: link to the input data for the tutorial on Zenodo.follow_up_training: a list of resources that the reader of the material could follow at the end of the tutorial.For extended metadata options and advanced patterns, please refer to the Galaxy Training Network tutorial guidelines.

 If you have any data or images that you would like to add to the tutorial, please place them in the tutorial directory.